MLH/mlh-hackathon-flask-starter/README.md

 **Step 3: Create an app on GitHub**

 Head over to [GitHub OAuth apps](https://github.com/settings/developers) and create a new OAuth app.
-Name it what you like but you'll need to specify a callback url, which should be something like:
+Name it what you like but you'll need to specify a callback URL, which should be something like:

 ```
 https://localhost:5000/auth/callback/github